jacklatrobe/progress-knight/README.md

 ## 6/10/2021 - camerongott
 ### CHANGELOG
- -Crappy Anvil (with TaskRequirement instead of CoinRequirement)
+ - Crappy Anvil (with TaskRequirement instead of CoinRequirement)
- -Cheap Hand Tools now unlock at Farmer level 20
+ - Cheap Hand Tools now unlock at Farmer level 20
- -Cheap Fishing Rod now unlocks at Fisherman level 20
+ - Cheap Fishing Rod now unlocks at Fisherman level 20
- -All other job items now unlock at job levels instead of savings level.
+ - All other job items now unlock at job levels instead of savings level.
- -Added Pack Horse to Merchant item sequence.
+ - Added Pack Horse to Merchant item sequence.
- -Requirements are important to learn for a few reasons.
+ - Requirements are important to learn for a few reasons.
 Requirements help pace the game's unlocks.
 Requirements help manage UI clutter by hiding items, skills, and jobs until they are achievable.

 The Requirement base class has three member variables: elements, requirements, and boolean isCompleted.